No matter what the market conditions are...there are homes that sit on the market for days, weeks, even months longer than the area average.

 I'm sure you have heard a couple of them before.
 Maybe from your broker.
 Maybe from another agent.
 Maybe from that little voice inside your own head.

 1. THE PRICE.
 Let's address this one first, because price is the culprit most of the time.
 If your listing has been sitting on the market for significantly longer than average, if other homes like your listing have sold during this time and if you have never had an offer... then the market has spoken and the price is too high.
 Period.

 Since the price people are willing to pay equates to the value they perceive, you either need to increase the value or adjust the price.

 Don't take the position that "If they like it, they will make an offer" because the possible buyers for your listing will never see the home.
 Instead, what they see is an unrealistic seller that is out of tune with the market (and an agent that is allowing this to happen too long).

-To effectively expose your listing to these BUYERS, you must be listed in the Multiple Listing Service and be listed on the major real estate search engines like Realtor.com, Zillow, Trulia and Homes.com.
+To effectively expose your listing to these buyers, you must be listed in the Multiple Listing Service and be listed on the major real estate search engines like Realtor.com, Zillow, Redfin and Homes.com.
 There are a few dozen other web sites as well that will expose your listing to the masses and the niches.
 Work with your broker to integrate an IDX connection to Listhub.com and syndicate your listing to as many other web portals as possible.
 NOTE: My listings are syndicated to 94 different web sites within 24 hours.